 Scream Factory’s Blu-ray of Quatermass 2 is a very good encoding of a picture that has seemingly looked terrible forever.
 The first laserdisc licensed from Corinth was miserable, with clogged grays and fuzzy audio.
 The 2000 DVD was only a slight improvement, likely from the same NTSC master.
 At that time we were told that only one print of the movie could be located, and it had a severely flawed opening that was way too dark.

 The new scan improves the special effects as well.
 Those matte shots of the big dome are quite beautiful, and the images of the night sky are much sharper.
-The fantastic, Kaiju-like conclusion succeeds with a good miniature setting, which in the wide mastershot is just detailed enough to convince.
+The fantastic, Kaiju-like conclusion succeeds with a good miniature setting, which in the wide master shot has just enough detail to convince.
 Quatermass 2 should be considered a classic of British filmmaking, so we’re glad that Scream went to the trouble to give us the best possible iteration.
-Perhaps somebody will someday track down the original negative, but this copy looks great.
+Perhaps somebody will someday track down the original negative, but this copy is good.

 The show is given three commentaries and one interview piece with Val Guest, who was the recipient of a retrospective at the American Cinematheque several years before he passed away.
 He tells fascinating old stories about his sci-fi pictures.
 The commentary pairing Guest with Nigel Kneale was first heard on the old Laserdisc and DVD.
 It turns out to be a pleasant conversation between two retired film people, without mention that Kneale was responsible for Q2’s disappearance: Bill Warren wrote that Kneale himself suppressed it when the rights reverted to him.